ArashPartow/exprtk/readme.txt

 (5) function_compositor
-The function compositor interface allows  a user to define a  function using ExprTk syntax.
+The function  compositor is  a factory  that allows  one to define and construct a function using ExprTk syntax.
 The functions are limited to returning a single scalar value and consuming up to six parameters  as input.

-All composited functions are registered with a symbol table,  allowing them to call other functions that have been registered with the symbol table instance, furthermore the functions can be recursive in  nature.
-The following example defines, using two different methods, composited functions then  implicitly registers  the functions  with the  denoted symbol table.
+All composited functions are registered with a symbol table,  allowing them to call other functions that have been registered with the symbol table instance.
+Furthermore the  functions can be recursive  in nature due to the inherent  function prototype forwarding that  occurs during construction.
+The following  example  defines, by using two different methods, composited functions and implicitly registering the functions with the denoted symbol table.

    typedef exprtk::symbol_table<T>         symbol_table_t;
    typedef exprtk::function_compositor<T>    compositor_t;